 Easy Christmas Royal Icing Transfers

 I wanted to make snow globe cookies for a long time now.
 I don’t know what kept me from doing it but, a perfect opportunity came along and I finally got a chance to make them.
-I know that I am late because Christmas is knocking on our door but, the deer can be used with a woodland set.
+It’s late and Christmas is knocking on the door but the deer can also be used with other woodland cookies.
 Who says snow globes can only be made at Christmas time?
 Not me.

-These cookie were fun to make because I made the royal icing transfers a head of time.
+These cookies were fun to make because I made the royal icing transfers ahead of time.
 That is the great thing about transfers.
 They make my job easier.
 I am already working on some for Valentine’s day and I will share them with you soon so we can enjoy the busy decorating seasons instead of stressing over them.

 Supplies for Easy Christmas Royal Icing Transfers: